talkenigs/vacation-proj/README.md

 The app displays a catalog of vacations, the user can create an account and follow vacations.
 The app also contains an admin panel to edit / create vacations and show reports.

+## HOW TO USE ##
+  Login & press on the "♡" to follow vacations
+  In order to see the admin panel use:
+     Username: "x"
+     password: 123

 ## TECHNOLOGIES I USED ##
 Technology  | Usage
 ------------- | -------------